awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

   + MySQL version 5\.6 and later\.
   + Oracle Enterprise Edition \(EE\) engine version 12\.1\.0\.2\.v10 and higher 12\.1 versions, all versions of 12\.2, and all versions of 18\.0\.

     An Active Data Guard license is required\.
-For information about limitations for Oracle cross\-Region read replicas, see [Replica Requirements for Oracle](oracle-read-replicas.md#oracle-read-replicas.limitations)\.
+For information about limitations for Oracle cross\-Region read replicas, see [Replica requirements for Oracle](oracle-read-replicas.md#oracle-read-replicas.limitations)\.
   + PostgreSQL \(all versions\)\.
 + A source DB instance can have cross\-Region read replicas in multiple AWS Regions\.
 + You can only create a cross\-Region Amazon RDS read replica from a source Amazon RDS DB instance that is not a read replica of another Amazon RDS DB instance\.